On Hamiltonian potentials with quartic polynomial normal variational equations: Main Result: Families of Hamiltonian systems with quartic NVEs

-Finally, the coefficients $\lambda^i_{jk}$ are polynomials in the parameters $b,c,e$.
-The common solution of \eqref{:L2} and \eqref{:NL2} correspond to values of the parameters $b,c,e,K_1,K_2,K_3$ that are solutions of the system of 17 algebraic equations:
+where: Finally, the coefficients $\lambda^i_{jk}$ are polynomials in the parameters $b,c,e$.
+The common solution of \eqref{:L2} and \eqref{:NL2} corresponds to values of the parameters $b,c,e,K_1,K_2,K_3$ that are solutions of the system of 17 algebraic equations:

-Each equation $C_i=0$ is the equation of a cone $3$-dimensional the affine space over the field $\mathbb C(b,c,e)$; thus the equation of a conic curve in the projective plane $\mathbb P(\mathbb C(b,c,e)$; of homogeneous coordinates $K_1, K_2, K_3$.
-Two conic curves intersect in $4$ points.
-This simplifies the computations, that have to be carried symbolically, and lead to the incompatibility of the system, provided that $b$ and $c$ are different from zero.
+Each equation $C_i=0$ is the equation of a $3$-dimensional cone in the affine space over the field $\mathbb C(b,c,e)$; thus the equation of a conic curve in the projective plane $\mathbb P(\mathbb C(b,c,e))$ of homogeneous coordinates $K_1, K_2, K_3$.
+Two conic curves intersect in four points.
+This simplifies the computations, since we considerate some proper subset of 17 equations and check the incompatibility of it, provided that $b$ and $c$ are different from zero.

 Following the same schema, we analyze the exceptional case $b=0$.
 We put the solution \eqref{:solL3} of \eqref{:L3} into the equation \eqref{:NL3}.
-We obtain an expression,
+We obtain an expression

-where, $Q_3 = (72exD_3 + (-6 + 42c + 262ex^3)D_3D'_3 + 21D_3'^2 + D_3^2 - 3D_3D_3'')P_3^2 +(14c+84ex)D_3^2-6D_3D'_3)P_3P_3' + D_3^2P_3^2$.
+where $Q_3 = (72exD_3 + ((-6 + 42c + 262ex^3)D_3D'_3 + 21D_3'^2 + D_3^2 - 3D_3D_3'')P_3^2 +(14c+84ex)(D_3^2-6D_3D'_3)P_3P_3' + D_3^2P_3^2$.
 Here, we find that $Q_3$ is a polynomial in $x$ of degree $18$,